tensorleap/tensorleap/examples/armbench_segmentation/README.md

 ### Model
-The model used to predict both bounding boxes and segmentation masks is `YOLOv5s` We trained the model over 1000 samples with validation set of another 1000 samples
+The model used to predict both bounding boxes and segmentation masks is `YOLOv5s` We trained the model over 1000 samples with a validation set of another 1000 samples

 ![](images/model_ui.png)

 ### Latent Space Exploration
 The following plot illustrates a population exploration map, depicting the similarity among samples based on the latent space of a trained model.
 This map is constructed using the extracted features of the model.
 Each sample is represented by a dot.
-The dots color and size is corresponding to the sample loss
+The dots' color and size correspond to the sample loss

 ![](images/pop_exp_loss.png)